XaraKar/AID4HAI/README.md

 An easy way to extract the tweets information is to place it at the end of the following link: https://twitter.com/bramus/status/<twitter_id> e.g. https://twitter.com/bramus/status/932586791953158144

-Following is a summary of some statics from the dataset:
+Following is a summary of some statistics from the dataset:

 <div>